Our factory packing up our ultrafiber for the two hour drive to our factory.

 -

 Although microfiber is a plastic-based product, we’re using microfiber made from recycled plastics to give it a second life.
+Our products are 100% PVC free.

 -